stealth/fraud-bridge/README.md

 so you need to run it on a screen or redirect output to /dev/null if you need it running in background.

+Before using any ICMP tunnels, make sure to relax your cable-modem's firewalling rules in order to receive the reply packets from your remote peer. *fraud-bridge* works behind NAT, but it needs to receive the reply packets at last.

 *proudly sponsored by:*
 <p align="center">
 <a href="https://github.com/c-skills/welcome">